danielcopper/spotify-group-recommendation/README.md

 ## User Interface

 The User Interface was built with React.
-Check the Readme under spotify-group-recommendation.UI for more.
+Check the Readme under spotify-group-recommendation.ui for more.

 ## Backend